-- \$698.0 million of the \$705.0 million aggregate consideration, subject to certain adjustments, to Targa to acquire the Acquired Businesses; - \$24.2 million to Targa for certain hedge transactions associated with the Acquired Businesses effected on September 25 and 26, 2007 which is an adjustment to the purchase price for the Acquired Businesses; and - \$5.3 million of estimated expenses associated with our acquisition of the Acquired Businesses and the related financing transactions, including this offering of common units.
+- \$697.6 million of the \$705.0 million aggregate consideration, subject to certain adjustments, to Targa to acquire the Acquired Businesses: - \$24.2 million to Targa for certain hedge transactions associated with the Acquired Businesses effected on September 25 and 26, 2007 which is an adjustment to the purchase price for the Acquired Businesses; and - \$5.3 million of estimated expenses associated with our acquisition of the Acquired Businesses and the related financing transactions, including this offering of common units.

-In addition, we will issue to our general partner 255,103 general partner units as partial consideration for the Acquired Businesses, enabling it to maintain its 2% general partner interest in us.
+In addition, we will issue to our general partner 275,511 general partner units as partial consideration for the Acquired Businesses, enabling it to maintain its 2% general partner interest in us.

 We entered into a \$500 million revolving credit facility in February 2007 and simultaneously drew down a revolving loan thereunder, the proceeds of which (together with approximately \$371.2 million of net proceeds from our initial public offering) were used to repay approximately \$665.7 million of affiliate indebtedness.
 We intend to use the increased borrowing capacity from our amended credit facility to partially fund the acquisition of the Acquired Businesses from Targa.
-Borrowings under our revolving credit facility bear interest at the higher of the lender's prime rate or the federal funds rate plus 0.5% (plus an applicable margin based on the Partnership's total leverage ratio).
+Borrowings under our revolving credit facility bear interest at the higher of the lender's prime rate or the federal funds rate plus 0.5% (plus an applicable margin based on the Partnership's total leverage ratio), or LIBOR (plus an applicable margin based on the Partnership's total leverage ratio).
 As of September 28, 2007, we had \$294.5 million of outstanding indebtedness under our revolving credit facility, which matures in 2012, at an interest rate of 6.7%.
 If the underwriters exercise their option to purchase additional common units, we will use the net proceeds to reduce outstanding borrowings under our amended credit facility.